AuroraWebSoftware/ArFlow/README.md

 To use ArFlow in your model, follow these steps:

-1. Use the `Stateable` trait in your model class.
+1. Use the `HasState` trait in your model class.

 This trait provides functionality that allows a model to be a part of a workflow, fetch configurations, get initial states, and perform transitions.